01-edu/public/subjects/toupper/README.md

 ### Instructions

-Write a function that capitalizes each letter of `string`.
+Write a function that capitalizes each letter of a `string`.

 ### Expected function